E-bike In The Backcountry? Don’t Like Pain And Injury? Ride Rungu Dualie®

 Off-roading?
 Ask yourself three questions

-If you plan to only ride single-track, bike paths and roadways, a two-wheeler is adequate and even preferable to Rungu.
-There are many manufacturers and products to choose from.
-Rungu’s dual-front-wheel design makes single-track riding more difficult, and the added stability on a paved roadway is unnecessary for anyone who’s comfortable riding a two-wheel bike.
+If you plan to only ride single-track, bike paths and roadways, a two-wheeler is adequate and even preferable to Rungu Dualie.
+Many manufacturers produce E-Bikes that work great on road and on MTB single track trails (moto trails are fine).
+Rungu’s wide stance makes MTB single-track riding more difficult, and the added control is unnecessary on road for anyone who’s comfortable riding a single-front-wheel bicycle.

-If, on the other hand, you plan to spend any time on an e-bike in the back country on bad roads, in mud, sand and snow, avoid two-wheel fat-tire e-bikes.
-With Rungu you can ride with confidence over more than one-million miles of unpaved roads in the USA or through snow, over rocks, in deep sand or mud.
+If, on the other hand, you plan to spend any time E-Biking dirt and gravel roads, ATV track, in mud, sand and snow, choose Rungu Dualie.
+With Rungu you can ride with confidence over the more than one-million miles of unpaved roads in the USA or through snow, over rocks, in soft sand or mud.

-By the way, more power is not the answer.
+For better off-road control, more power is not the answer.
 With dirt bikes, the saying goes “When in doubt, throttle out!”
 This works with motorcycles generating 10x to 20x the horsepower of an e-bike, but can also result in some phenomenal wipeouts.
-The team at Rung produced a series of videos comparing Rungu to one popular high-end e-bike with power output equivalent to Rungu – twice the power of the Trail Tracker.
-Spoiler alert – the extra power doesn’t help…
+Over the years, the team at Rungu produced a series of videos comparing Rungu Dualie to a single-front-wheel, fat-tire E-Bike with power output equivalent to Rungu (twice the power of the Trail Tracker).
+Spoiler alert – extra power doesn’t help…

 Rungu compared to conventional fat-tire ebike in mud